Society Transfer Charges: A Roadmap for Seamless Transactions

 Ownership Duration Requirement

 For the ownership to pass to a new member, the existing member must have held the property for a complete year.
 This stipulation aims to ensure a certain stability and commitment from the current owner before the transfer is initiated.
-Members obtaining ownership through a court order are however exempt from the year-long ownership condition.
+Members obtaining ownership through a court order, however exempt from the year-long ownership condition.

 Moving Out Notification